Western Sahara: Moroccan regions and provinces

+Approximately 30% of the Western Sahara is controlled by the Polisario Front and the remaining 70% is occupied by Morocco.
+Morocco occupies territory to the west of the berm (border wall) while the Sahrawi Republic controls territory to the east (see map on right).

 Human rights

 A sangar (fortification) from the Western Sahara conflict.
 The fortification is built of rocks on top of a mesa overlooking the Grart Chwchia, Al Gada, Western Sahara.
 The Sangar is facing north and was probably built by the Sahrawis in the 1980s.